-Phragmifiltre® is the first reedbed technology in the UK that provides complete treatment of macerated or raw sewage in a single wetland system, with no pre-settlement and little or no power requirement.
+Phragmifiltre® is a reedbed technology in the UK that provides complete treatment of macerated or raw sewage in a single wetland system, with no pre-settlement and little or no power requirement.

 To date there are over 800 Phragmifiltre® systems treating raw non-settled sewage from 20 to 5,000 PE (population equivalents) throughout Europe.
 The first UK system was completed in September 2015.